square/square-python-sdk/doc/models/order-line-item-tax-scope.md

 # Order Line Item Tax Scope

-Indicates whether this is a line item or order level tax.
+Indicates whether this is a line-item or order-level tax.

 ## Enumeration